cctechwiz/cctechwiz.github.io/_pages/code-camp-2019.md

 ## Curriculum Overview ##
-Details will be released soon.
+- Week 1 (6/22)
+  - Topics: inputs, outputs, control flow
+  - Project: choose your own adventure
+- Week 2 (6/29)
+  - Topics: TBD
+  - Project: TBD
+- Week 3 (7/6)
+  - Topics: TBD
+  - Project: TBD
+- Week 4 (7/13)
+  - Topics: TBD
+  - Project: TBD
+- Week 5 (7/20)
+  - Topics: TBD
+  - Project: TBD

 There will be optional homework that will enhance their experience and increase their learning.
+Usually the homework will follow or enhance the project started during the session.